Erik Meijer (computer scientist): Professional contributions

 compiler implementation, parsing, programming language design, XML, and foreign function interfaces.

 His work at Microsoft included C#, Visual Basic, LINQ, Volta, and the reactive programming framework (Reactive Extensions) for the .NET Framework.

 In 2009, he was the recipient of the Microsoft Outstanding Technical Leadership Award and in 2007, the Outstanding Technical Achievement Award as a member of the C# team.

 In 2011, Erik Meijer was appointed part-time professor of Cloud Programming within the Software Engineering Research Group at Delft University of Technology.
 He is also member of the ACM Queue Editorial Board.
 Since 2013, he is also Honorary Professor of Programming Language Design at the School of Computer Science of the University of Nottingham, associated with the Functional Programming Laboratory.

 In early 2013, Erik Meijer left Microsoft and started Applied Duality Incorporated.
 During this period he worked on the Hack language with Facebook, RxJava library with Netflix, and the Dart language with Google.

-On Christmas 2014, Erik Meijer was diagnosed with chronic myelogenous leukemia and suffered a close to death experience for which he was hospitalized.
+On Christmas 2014, Erik Meijer was diagnosed with chronic myelogenous leukemia and suffered a near-death experience for which he was hospitalized.

 He teaches a course on the MOOC provider Coursera, called "Principles of Reactive Programming", and a course on edX called "Introduction to Functional Programming".

 Since 2020, Meijer has been a member of the Steering Committee for the International Workshop on Cloud Intelligence / AIOps in conjunction with the ICSE, ASPLOS, MLSys, AAAI annual conferences.